 What are the advantages of using persistent URLs?

 How long will persistent URLs stay active?

-Why should I use persistent links when I can simply copy an article into my Canvas course?
+Why should I use persistent links when I can simply copy an article into my course section/s on Canvas?

 Example of abiding by fair use law:

-The above examples of breaking fair use law can be compared to downloading versus linking.
-If you link to the article, it is like going to the database's house to view the article.
+Let's compare the above analogy to providing your students links to resources in the library databases.
+This is like going to the database's house to view a resource.
 If someone hacks into the database's server and steals an article, book or video, it is not your fault.
-By linking into the database you are taking the necessary security measures to ensure that only authorized users can access this copyrighted material.
+By linking to resources in the databases, you are taking the necessary security measures to ensure that only authorized users can access this copyrighted material.